Zvanivka: Demographics

+Census data

+As of the 2001 Ukrainian census, Zvanivka had a population of 1,430 inhabitants, which is almost entirely ethnically Ukrainian.
+The linguistic composition of the population was as follows:

 Religion

 A monastery of the Order of Saint Basil the Great of the Ukrainian Greek Catholic Church operates in the village.
 The monastery was founded on July 27, 1998.

 In 2018 and 2019, Zvanivka hosted a regional festival of nativity scenes and Christmas carols.